 The allotment gardens contain a variety of food and ornamental planting.
-Within the site and along its boundaries are mixed species hedgerows, shrubs and trees, including mature apple trees.
+Within the site and along its boundaries are mixed species hedgerows, shrubs and trees.
 All of which are important for a number of birds and mammals as they provide food, shelter and nesting sites.
 They increase the diversity of insect species (including butterflies and bees which are currently in decline), which are a food source for bird and mammal species and can also play an important role in the pollination of plants and crops in the surrounding area.
-In particular, old orchard trees provide an ideal habitat for the Nobel Chafer which is a protected species.
-The gulley, when full, can also provide a useful habitat and natural corridor to the River Alne to the south for amphbians, insects, invertibrates and small mamals.
+Being adjacent to the River Arrow and near to River Arrow Nature Reserve, the site also provides a useful habitat and natural wildlife corridor for amphbians, insects, invertibrates and small mamals.